https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 7

-The Netherlands head into the World Cup with a squad capable of beating anyone on their day, but questions remain over whether they can actually turn potential into silverware.
+The Netherlands headed into the World Cup with a squad capable of beating anyone on their day, but questions remained over whether they could finally turn their potential into silverware.

 Manager and tactics